milonmaze/privacy-terms-observatory/about.linkedin.com/transparency/government-requests-report.md

-[6] In our Government Requests Reports prior to July 2019, we reported on National Security Requests, which could include NSLs and FISA orders.
-In the effort to provide more transparency to our members, we plan to report on National Security Letters and FISA orders separately.
-Because we are required by law to delay the release of FISA data by 6 months, data for the July-December 2019 period is included in our January-June 2020 report.
+[6] In our Government Requests Reports prior to July 2019, we reported on National Security Requests, which could include National Security Letters and FISA requests.
+In the effort to provide more transparency to our members, we now report NLSs and FISA requests separately.
+Because we are required by law to delay the release of FISA data by 6 months, reported FISA request metrics correspond to the previous reporting period (for example, data for the July-December 2019 period is reported in our January-June 2020 report).

 Government requests for content removal
+2022
 2021
 2020
 2019
 2018
- 	Requests	Action taken	Percentage action taken
+ 	Requests	Action taken	Percentage action taken Australia	1	1	100%
-China	12	12	100%
-India	5	4	80%
+Brazil	1	1	100%
+France	1	1	100%
+Germany	1	1	100%
+Ghana	1	0	0%
+India	12	10	83%
+Monaco	1	0	0%
-Turkey	10	10	100%
+Turkey	8	8	100%
+UK	1	1	100%
-Totals	27	26	96%
+Totals	27	23	85%
- 	Requests	Action taken	Percentage action taken
-China	31	30	97%
-India	7	4	57%
-Turkey	24	23	96%
-Totals	62	57	92%

 • We started reporting on content-related requests in our January 1-June 30, 2018 Transparency Report.